thrashr888/scrubr/TEST.md

-# Test File
+# SCRUBR Test File

 This is a test.

 Do you like it?

 [link](http://example.com/)